FAQs During Library Closures (Coronavirus)

 - Sunday ~ CLOSED

 We are happy to receive donations of any books that were published in 2020 and are in good condition.
 This is a great opportunity to share your love of reading.
-Drop your donations at any of the open libraries.
-Thank you!
+You can drop off your donations:

 We have arranged for customers who join online to be able to use our some of our eResources during the closures.

 To join the library online you need to complete the online form.
 You'll be given a temporary borrower number that will let you create an RBdigital account and access eBooks, eAudiobooks and eMagazines.